Nazrawi15/Tigrigna-Cardano-Academy/README.md

 - Content: **Creative Commons CC BY 4.0**
 - Code: **MIT License**
-- You’re free to remix, translate, and reuse — with credit.
+- You’re free to remix, translate and reuse — with credit.

 ---